Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Score-based Priors

-Eq.~\ref{eq:ode_logprob} is tractable to evaluate with an ODE solver, but it is computationally expensive.
+Equation \eqref{eq:ode_logprob} is tractable to evaluate with an ODE solver, but it is computationally expensive.
 It can be prohibitively expensive when the image is large or when used in an iterative optimization algorithm.

-\subsubsection{Surrogate probabilities with an evidence lower bound}
+\subsubsection{Surrogate Probabilities with an Evidence Lower Bound}